( Cyber S ecurity A uthorization and A uthentication F ramework for the E nterprise )

 Provides a transport-level secure XtremeCloud Data Grid-web for fully distributed and replicated caches.

-Provides a Lightweight Directory Access Protocol (LDAPv3)-based directory user store that provides: application settings, user profiles, group data, policies, and access control information - XtremeCloud Data Grid -ldap.
+Provides an Active-Active Lightweight Directory Access Protocol (LDAPv3)-based directory user store that provides: application settings, user profiles, group data, policies, and access control information - XtremeCloud Data Grid/LDAP.

 Provides integration with Microsoft Active Directory (AD) for federated user identity management.